Skip to main content

 February 2024 | Adjuster Central

-Let me pull the thread on that State Farm story a little further.
-That 30-year customer with the burst pipe in the dining area — the plumber wrote a report saying it was a sudden burst.
-There was a lot of saturation consistent with a sudden burst.
-There was no discoloration, mold, rot, or odor that would indicate longer-term seepage.
+In the slab leak case described previously, the 30-year customer had a burst pipe in the dining area.
+The plumber wrote a report confirming a sudden burst.
+The saturation pattern was consistent with a sudden event.
+There was no discoloration, mold, rot, or odor -- nothing to indicate long-term seepage.

 21